knaw-huc/golden-agents-amsterdam-corporate-group-portraits/README.md

 ### Changes

 Files altered for transformation to RDF.
 No changes in content, only syntax.
 See git history for all changes made.

+## Model

+Only the CreativeWork and Person resources carry a `prov:wasDerivedFrom` property that refers to the row number of the original csv file.